aria-ml/dataeval/docs/source/concepts/Ontology.md

   can be compared, graded against each other, or combined.

 DataEval calls that written-down structure an {class}`.Ontology`.
-This page defines the term, the vocabulary the library uses, and the two operations DataEval performs over an ontology — **reconciliation** (checking one dataset's labels against it) and **alignment** (relating two vocabularies through it) — mapping each to the formal knowledge-representation standards it derives from and the language working computer-vision practitioners use day to day.
+This page defines the term, the vocabulary the library uses, and the operations DataEval performs over an ontology — **reconciliation** (checking one dataset's labels against it), **alignment** (relating two vocabularies through it), and **validation** (checking the ontology artifact itself) — mapping each to the formal knowledge-representation standards it derives from and the language working computer-vision practitioners use day to day.

 ## What is it